-Test B had the least number of participants with 15.
+Test B had the least number of participants with 12.
 As with test A there was a greater degree of correlation of % cover against population mean compared with the image analysis.
-A total of 73% of participants (11 out of the 15) consistently produced Z-scores of less than 2.0, which is regarded as a 'pass'.
-The remaining 4 labs failed between 1 and 4 quadrats.
-The largest range of % covers per quadrat was a range of 40% cover recorded in quadrat 15 and 12 differing considerably from the results seen in test A. The lowest range of % cover estimates was for quadrat 3 which resulted in the same range (4%) as for test A.
+A total of 75% of participants (9 out of the 12) consistently produced Z-scores of less than 2.0, which is regarded as a 'pass'.
+Two of the remaining labs 'failed' 1 quadrat each and the remaining lab 'failed' a total of 9 quadrats.
+The largest range of % covers per quadrat was a range of 23% (for quadrats 1 and 14) and 24% (for quadrats 4 and 5).
+The remaining quadrats had ranges between 6% and 22%.
+As seen in test A also, these ranges were also slightly lower than previous years.
+The lowest range of % cover estimates were for quadrat 7 which had a % cover range of 6.

-Consistent with test A, test B also showed a higher degree of deviation from the image analysis results compared with the population mean, with all 14 out of 15 participants failing at least one quadrat and an overall pass rate of only 82% compared with a pass rate of 96% using Z-score from the population mean although this results is better than seen in previous years.
-The greatest number of 'Fails' could be attributed to quadrat 7, with 9 'Fails' followed by quadrat 1 and quadrat 6, with 6 and 5 'Fails' respectively.
-Despite these results method B resulted in similar levels of deviation from % cover as calculated by ImageJ and mean % cover.
+Consistent with test A, test B also showed a higher degree of deviation from the image analysis results compared with the population mean, with 11 out of 12 participants failing at least one quadrat and an overall pass rate of only 71% compared with a pass rate of 94% using Z-score from the population mean although this result is consistent with last year (RT07).
+The greatest number of 'Fails' could be attributed to quadrat 7, with 10 'Fails' followed by quadrat 15 with 8 'Fails'.
+For 11 out of 12 participants the levels of deviations stayed under 5% when calculated against the mean.
+The range of deviation was broader with image analysis with more participants resulting in greater than 5% deviation.